 2.6 Steels conforming to other standards or material specifications, provided that they are comparable to the steel grades listed in 2.1 to 2.5 and proof has been furnished of their suitability for the intended application.
 An initial test of product suitability may be requested for this purpose.
-Ferritic steels are additionally to satisfy the following minimum requirements.
+Ferritic steels are additionally satisfy following minimum to the requirements.